Print

 A close up and macro shot of Italian wedding soup with turkey meatballs served in a white bowl that sits atop a creamy white textured surface.
 The soup has been garnished with dollops of fresh pesto and shredded parmesan cheese.
 A spoon rests inside of the bowl.

-Italian Wedding Soup with Meatballs (Chicken or Turkey)
+Italian Wedding Soup with Turkey (or Chicken!)
+Meatballs

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 5 reviews